 20. Fold the opened-out second sheet around the body of the dinosaur and tuck the front corners of the second sheet up inside the body to hold the two pieces of paper together.

-These origami instructions are from the book How To Make Paper Dinosaurs (previously titled Dinogami) and are reproduced with kind permission of the authors Mari Ono and Hiroaki Takai and the publisher CICO BOOKS.
+These origami instructions are from the book Fun Origami for Children: Dino!: 12 Daring Dinosaurs to Fold and are reproduced with kind permission of the authors Mari Ono and Hiroaki Takai and the publisher CICO BOOKS.